sepnyc/SEP-PD/january_2017_session.md

 **Intro to Python II**
 *Facilitators: Tim Chen & Jose Olivares*
 *Room: 3213*

+Teachers will be introduced to "while loops" and "for loops" in Python by solving a series of unplugged and coding activities.

 **Robotics Challenges II**
 *Facilitators: EJ Park & Francisco Cervantes*